myildirim6198/ESP32-S3-Remote-Controller/README.md

 - Manufacturing & assembly: complete
 - Bring-Up: PSRAM untested and desoldered for hardware debugging reasons and jet to be teseted, Wi-Fi jet to be tested (Waiting for Antennas and IPX connector order), Joystick, RGB-LED successfully tested

-# Difficulties and Guide for bring up
+# Difficulties and guide for bring up
 - Uploading / Flashing from Arduino IDE does not work
 - Used and working IDE Visual Studio Code with PlatformIO (Arduino Serial Monitor + Plotter working when reading serial data, note: Close serial monitor in PlatformIO in order to work with other serial terminals)
 - While Hardware bring-up the vdd_sdio Voltage was set to +1.8 V by factory default.
 The used QSPI NOR-Flash (W25Q64JVZEIQ) has a minimum operating voltage of +2,7 V (so +3,3 V Logic levels).
 The vdd_sdio voltage needs to be set up.
 Download the [ESPtool](https://github.com/espressif/esptool) from Espressif repository.
 Navigate trough command window to the ESPtool directory and input following